Ryan Reynolds announces investment in Canadian fintech Nuvei

-/EIN News/ -- MONTREAL, April 17, 2023 (GLOBE NEWSWIRE) -- Hollywood actor, producer and entrepreneur Ryan Reynolds has today announced that he has invested in Canadian fintech company Nuvei Corporation (“Nuvei” or the “Company”) (Nasdaq: NVEI) (TSX: NVEI).
+MONTREAL, April 17, 2023 (GLOBE NEWSWIRE) -- Hollywood actor, producer and entrepreneur Ryan Reynolds has today announced that he has invested in Canadian fintech company Nuvei Corporation ("Nuvei" or the "Company") NVEI NVEI.

 Reynolds, who is globally recognized as a serial entrepreneur with an exceptional track record of investing in successful high-growth businesses, commented on the announcement: "I know about as much about fintech as I did about gin or mobile a few years ago.
 But Nuvei is impressive.
 The leadership team is exceedingly intelligent and hard-working and it's about time a Canadian company got the type of attention American tech companies do."